 76+ “‘Let’s just call it Miserable

 You can measure the relative humidity in your home using the handy hygrometer from Eva-Dry.
 Again keeping in mind that 45-55% humidity is comfortable for most people, you can control the indoor humidity with the use of air conditioning or dehumidifiers.
 And remember: relative humidity above 55% will foster the growth of mold spores, dust mites and bacteria, aggravating the symptoms of allergy sufferers and those with respiratory problems.
 So keeping the humidity down helps to improve the indoor air quality in your home as well as keeping your family more comfortable.

 For smaller spaces, check out the Eva-Dry petite electric dehumidifiers; the Eva-Dry 1100 Petite Dehumidifier, the Eva-Dry 1200, and the Eva-Dry 2500.
 These units are good up to 1100 cubic feet, 1200 cubic feet, and 2500 cubic feet, respectively.

 For larger spaces, invest in the Eva-Dry 4000.
 This unit will help keep your basement or main living area, up to 4000 cubic feet, at a comfortable relative humidity of 45-55% year round.
-The unit uses state-of-the-art Rotary Desiccant Technology to remove water from the air.
+The unit uses state-of-the-art Rotary Desiccant Technology to help remove water from the air.
 Safer and less noisy than traditional compressor dehumidifiers, it features a large capacity catch basin and a built-in ionizer and bacteria-killing filter.

 Eva-Dry is on the leading edge of dehumidification technology, and understands how important it is to maintain good indoor air quality to support health, keep your family comfortable, and reduce dust mites, mold spores and bacteria.
 Investigate their full line of products and contact one of their knowledgeable consultants today about humidity, condensation, and mold or mildew issues you may be experiencing.